Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Introduction

 Our work is also connected to the stochastic approximation literature; see \cite{robbins1951stochastic, kiefer1952stochastic,spall1992multivariate,l1998budget,kushner2003stochastic,kim2015guide,he2021adaptive,hu2022stochastic} among others.
 Stochastic approximation problems generally aim to adaptively find the root of an equation in some region of the variable.
 Stochastic approximation and simulation/stochastic optimization are tightly connected.
-One way to connect is that some simulation/optimization problems can be formulated into finding the root of the equation that equals the gradient to zero.
+One way to connect is that some simulation/optimization problems can be formulated into finding the root of the equation where the gradient is set to zero.
 Our work is especially connected to \cite{l1998budget}, who consider constructing central limit theorems for stochastic approximation problems with a given budget.
 Even though the setting is different, our central limit theorem proof is partially inspired by \cite{l1998budget}.

-Our work is connected to the literature of stochastic zeroth-order optimization; see \cite{ghadimi2013stochastic, duchi2015optimal,nesterov2017random,liu2018zeroth,balasubramanian2018zeroth,ajalloeian2020convergence} among others.
-The commonality in our work is that we also need to use zeroth-order noisy function evaluations to construct gradient estimator and do gradient search for optimizing the treatment parameter.
-Our work additionally provides statistical inference results (because they are needed to assess whether the treatment plan is significantly better than the control under recommended value for the treatment parameter) in addition to the optimization results.
+Our work is connected to the literature of stochastic zeroth-order optimization; see \cite{ghadimi2013stochastic,duchi2015optimal,nesterov2017random,liu2018zeroth,balasubramanian2018zeroth,ajalloeian2020convergence} among others.
+The commonality in our work is that we also need to use zeroth-order noisy function evaluations to construct gradient estimator and do gradient search for optimizing the parameter.
+Our work additionally provides statistical inference results in addition to the optimization results.
 Our work is also connected to \cite{xie2016bayesian, wu2017bayesian, letham2019constrained,wang2020parallel,balandat2020botorch}; they consider the problem of adaptively optimizing a continuous parameter of the treatment plan, under a Bayesian framework.
 Our work is different in three folds.
 Our algorithm takes a frequentist view, constructs gradient information using noisy function value observations, and does gradient search, which is different from the Bayesian approach.
 Our work develops a central limit theorem (CLT) that can be directly used for large-sample statistical inference, while the above mentioned work does not emphasize on CLT.